-Time is precious, particularly when it comes to running a small business.
+Time is precious when you run your own business.
+Especially if that business is just getting started.
 While being your own boss is a dream for many, it comes with a lot of responsibility.
 No doubt, you never seem to be able to check off all the items on your to-do list.
-From accounting and inventory, to networking and marketing your company, it may seem like there’s an endless number of tasks and never enough time.

-If you want to maintain some semblance of work-life balance, your time management skills really need to be on point.
+If you want to maintain some semblance of work-life balance, your time management skills have to be on point.
 After all, there are never more than 24 hours in a day.
 Some entrepreneurs respond to this fact of life with focus and purpose.
 Others freak out.

 1. Set goals